Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - Neural Network Runtime
   - Introduced configuration files in nnpackage to allow users to set configuration variables via conf files.
   - Runtime uses Arm Compute Library v21.02.
   - A new backend (gpu_cl) has been added.
-This backend supports Add, Convolution, Depthwise Convolution, Pooling, Reshape, Relu, Softmax operations.
+This backend supports Add, Convolution, Depthwise Convolution, Pooling, Reshape, Relu, and Softmax operations.
   - A new backend (TRIX) has been added.
     - TRIX backend supports trix binary with NHWC layout.
     - TRIX backend supports trix binary with input/output of Q8 and Q16 type.